Arizona

 Arizona has approximately 12,000+ licensed mental health professionals serving a population of 7.4 million.
 The distribution is uneven, with most therapists concentrated in major metros and significant gaps in rural areas.
 Regardless of density, most Arizona therapists have not invested in online visibility, which means opportunity exists across the state.

 "Implementing your strategies is having a significant impact on a very short timeline.
-We're up to 4 referrals in the past week and a half."
+I'm up to 5, maybe 6 clients now compared to the 2 when we first started."

 Martin Merceret, LCSW, Champaign IL

-Find out where your Arizona practice stands.
+See where your Arizona practice stands.